Clare-Joyce/CDS_Project/README.md

     test_bloom_filter.py : The python test script which contains sample test cases to test the basic functionality of bloom filter.

-    jobscript.py : A job script with comments to automate the execution of tasks in high performance coputing (HPC).
+    jobscript_cds.slurm : A job script which runs the execution of tasks in high performance computing (HPC) system.

+    slurm-61701863.out: Output from the HPC execution process.

 ## Example Run
 This section illustrates how to use the filter